 - Intentionally, knowingly, or recklessly causing bodily injury to another, including the person’s spouse;

 - Intentionally or knowingly threatens another with imminent bodily injury, including the person’s spouse; or

 - Intentionally or knowingly causing physical contact with another when the person knows or should reasonably believe that the other will regard the contact as offensive or provocative.

 As with many other Texas crimes, these crimes may be classified as a misdemeanor or a felony, depending on the specific allegations.
 An experienced Denton criminal assault attorney will be able to fight allegations and defend your record and reputation.

 Family Violence Assault Crimes

-In Texas, Family Violence Assault Crimes are assault crimes specific to domestic violence situations.
-Some Family Violence Assault crimes that we routinely handle include the following:
+In Texas, family violence assault crimes are specific to domestic violence situations.
+Some cases that we routinely handle include the following: